flowalex-tech/wolf-family-cookbook/content/lunch-dinner/indian/butter_chicken.md

 ## DIRECTIONS:

 1. Heat 1 tablespoon oil in a large saucepan over medium high heat.
-Saute shallot and onion until soft and translucent.
-Stir in butter, lemon juice, ginger-garlic paste, 1 teaspoon garam masala, chili powder, cumin and bay leaf.
-Cook, stirring, for 1 minute.
+2. Saute shallot and onion until soft and translucent.
+3. Stir in butter, lemon juice, ginger-garlic paste, 1 teaspoon garam masala, chili powder, cumin and bay leaf.
+4. Cook, stirring, for 1 minute.
 Add tomato sauce, and cook for 2 minutes, stirring frequently.
-Stir in half-and-half and yogurt.
+5. Stir in half-and-half and yogurt.
 Reduce heat to low, and simmer for 10 minutes, stirring frequently.
-Season with salt pepper.
-Remove from heat and set aside.
+6. Season with salt and pepper.
+7. Remove from heat and set aside.
-2. Heat 1 tablespoon oil in a large heavy skillet over medium heat.
-Cook chicken until lightly browned, about 10 minutes.
-Reduce heat, and season with 1 teaspoon garam masala and cayenne.
-Stir in a few spoonfuls of sauce, and simmer until liquid has reduced, and chicken is no longer pink.
-Stir cooked chicken into sauce.
+8. Heat 1 tablespoon oil in a large heavy skillet over medium heat.
+9. Cook chicken until lightly browned, about 10 minutes.
+10. Reduce heat, and season with 1 teaspoon garam masala and cayenne.
+11. Stir in a few spoonfuls of sauce, and simmer until liquid has reduced, and chicken is no longer pink.
+12. Stir cooked chicken into sauce.